2ni/webradio/README.md

 Connect your rpi to an amplifier run docker and you're good to go.

 ### run in docker
+! unfortunately omxplayer doesn't seem to work in docker for unknown reasons

 ```
 docker-compose up
 connect to <ip of rpi>:3001